OpenMDAO/OpenMDAO/openmdao/docs/style_guide/doc_style_guide.rst

    - Sphinx does not correctly handle decorated methods.
 To ensure a method's call signature appears correctly in the docs, put the call signature of the method into the first line of the docstring.
+(See :ref:`Sphinx and Decorated Methods <sphinx_decorators>` for more information.)
 For example:

    ::